scipopt/gcg/doc/resources/install.md

 # Manual Installation {#install-manually}
 Note that a manual installation is not recommended to new users.
+Its only benefit is the compatibility to your own code, if it was made with makefile instead of cmake.

 ### Step 1: Download everything
 Installing SCIP, SoPlex, ZIMPL, hMETIS, Bliss, and GCG manually requires <a href="http://www.or.rwth-aachen.de/gcg">GCG</a>, <a href="http://scip.zib.de/">SCIP</a>, <a href="http://soplex.zib.de/">SoPlex</a>, <a href="http://zimpl.zib.de/">ZIMPL</a>, and additionally <a href="http://www.tcs.hut.fi/Software/bliss/">Bliss</a> and <a href="http://glaros.dtc.umn.edu/gkhome/metis/hmetis/overview">hMETIS</a>.
 Let assume that all source code archives were saved within one folder, i.e.